GeoSn0w/geosn0w.github.io/about.md

 No... really...
 I am a programmer, I am interested in hacking, security, UNIX, Operating Systems, XNU and Mach.

 I like Linux.
 I have hard feelings for Windows.
-(Fucking Updates)
+(Fucking Updates).

 ### Nickname etymology
 <b>GeoSn0w</b>